ScratchEverywhere/ScratchEverywhere/README.md

 ![Controls](https://raw.githubusercontent.com/NateXS/Scratch-3DS/refs/heads/main/scratch%203ds%20controls.png)

 To use the mouse you must enter mouse mode by holding L. use the D-pad to move the mouse, and press R to click.
+To make a game with dual screens you must set the stage resolution to 400x480 in turbowarp.

 ## Limitations